Madison Worker’s Compensation Attorney

 Attorney Postel is admitted to practice in Wisconsin state courts and in the United States District Court for the Eastern District of Wisconsin.
 She is a member of the State Bar of Wisconsin and the Dane County Bar Association.

-Attorney Postel received several honors throughout her law school career.
-She was a Foreign Language Area Studies fellowship recipient for two years, which supported her in studying Portuguese in addition to the law school curriculum.
+Attorney Postel was a Foreign Language Area Studies fellowship recipient for two years, with a focus on Portuguese and International Law.
 She also received the Ray and Ethel Brown Award in recognition of outstanding public service.

-Attorney Postel graduated from the University of Wisconsin Law School in 2017.
-Prior to law school, she received her Bachelor of Arts degree in Spanish and Geography, and completed a Certificate in Global Cultures at the University of Wisconsin-Madison.
+Attorney Postel graduated magna cum laude from the University of Wisconsin Law School in 2017.
+She received her Bachelor of Arts degree from the University of Wisconsin-Madison in Spanish and Geography, along with a Certificate in Global Cultures.

-Attorney Postel developed and taught the University of Wisconsin Law School’s first official service-learning course, entitled Translating Law for Lay Audiences with Professor Cecelia Klingele in 2018.
+Attorney Postel collaborated with Professor Cecelia Klingele to develop and teach the University of Wisconsin Law School’s first official service-learning course, entitled Translating Law for Lay Audiences, in 2018.